What To Do With Old Socks? Be To(e)tally Sustainable

 - Zhano prioritizes past-their-prime socks.
 They’ll take any socks (made of any material) from any brand.
 Send yours to their facility in Alabama and they’ll take care of recycling them.

 - Smartwool is a sustainable outdoor clothing brand that makes some of the finest merino wool socks designed for hiking, skiing, and other tough-on-the-toe outdoor pursuits.
 Recently, they launched their Second Cut™ Project to transform socks of all brands, colors, sizes, and materials into things like eco friendly dog beds.
 Just download a return label from their website, make sure your socks are cleaned and unrolled, and mail them in.

 5. RECYCLE THEM

-Aside from brand-sponsored sock recycling programs, you can responsibly transform your old ones into new products directly through various textile recycling organizations:
+Aside from brand-sponsored sock recycling programs, you can responsibly recycle old clothes (and socks) into new products directly through various textile recycling organizations: